Grief: Death of a child

 Death of a child can take the form of a loss in infancy such as miscarriage, stillbirth, neonatal death, SIDS, or the death of an older child.
 Among adults over the age of 50, approximately 11% have been predeceased by at least one of their offspring.

 In most cases, parents find the grief almost unbearably devastating, and it tends to hold greater risk factors than any other loss.
 This loss also bears a lifelong process: one does not get 'over' the death but instead must assimilate and live with it.
 Intervention and comforting support can make all the difference to the survival of a parent in this type of grief but the risk factors are great and may include family breakup or suicide.

 Feelings of guilt, whether legitimate or not, are pervasive, and the dependent nature of the relationship disposes parents to a variety of problems as they seek to cope with this great loss.
 Parents who suffer miscarriage or a regretful or coerced abortion may experience resentment towards others who experience successful pregnancies.

-Suicide

-Parents may feel they cannot openly discuss their grief and feel their emotions because of how their child died and how the people around them may perceive the situation.
-Parents, family members and service providers have all confirmed the unique nature of suicide-related bereavement following the loss of a child.
-The difference in suicide-related bereavement is that there are different reactions and ways when we respond to the loss of someone we love dearly.
-Some examples are post-traumatic stress, family, and relationship tensions.
-Post-traumatic stress (PTS) can affect the person severely when witnessing the death of someone.
-It can give them horrible trauma and nightmares may occur making them have a lack sleep.
-Another reaction is family and relationship tensions.
-Having loved ones by their side could really support them, but some families might lack connections or communications with one another.
-They feel as if they are going to bring more burden to others.
-Some have different perspectives on themselves when communicating with others and might keep their feelings to themselves.
-It's a way to protect their inner feelings as if they're scared to share with others.